AlgerP572/PurpleHatModule/README.md

 DCC standard.
 However it may still be desirable to run a second engine in a consist with the engine that does not support programming custom speed tables.
 One option could be to replace the decoder in the engine that does not support speed matching with one that does.
-But the original decoder may have other desirable features such as custom sounds that may not be available on the replacement decoder.
+But the original decoder may have other desirable features such as custom sounds or smoke generator settings that may not be available on the replacement decoder and/or very difficult to reproduce on the reaplcement decoder.

 Purple Hat Module adds a feature where a measured locomotive speed profile can be converted to a throttle profile.
 The new throttle profile can be used with IOTT pruple hat's speed table recalculation feature to generate a new